 There they returned again into the past, more exquisitely happy, perhaps, in their re-union, than when it had been first projected; more tender, more tried, more fixed in a knowledge of each other’s character, truth, and attachment; more equal to act, more justified in acting. **Persuasion - Jane Austen** (for @memcjo)

 “You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
-I offer myself to you again with a heart even more your own than when you almost broke it, eight and a half years ago.
-Dare not say that a man forgets sooner than woman, that his love has an earlier death.
+I offer myself to you again with a heart even more your own than when you almost broke it, eight years and a half ago.
+Dare not say that man forgets sooner than woman, that his love has an earlier death.
 I have loved none but you.
-Unjust I may have been, weak and resentful I have been, but never inconstant.”
+Unjust I may have been, weak and resentful I have been, but never inconstant.” – Jane Austen, Persuasion